athenahealth/athena-require/README.md

 ### module timing

 By default, athena/require records the time it takes to execute each module's factory function.
-The timings are exposed by the `require.getModuleTimes()` method, as an object in the form of:
+The timings are exposed by the `require.getTimes()` method, as an object in the form of:

     {
       "totalModuleTime"      : total time spent executing factory functions in milliseconds,